Ecommerce Website Design South Africa: Best Practices for Sales

 Many South African ecommerce stores still lose sales because mobile product pages feel cramped or difficult to navigate.

-A strong mobile store usually needs:
+A strong mobile store usually needs the basics to work well.

-• readable layouts
+• readable layouts.

-• clean image handling
+• clean image handling.

-• large enough CTA buttons
+• large enough CTA buttons.

-• simple filter experiences
+• simple filter experiences.

-• easy cart interaction
+• easy cart interaction.

 Mobile design should not be a compressed desktop layout.
 It needs its own thinking.